gfxargentina/gfxargentina/README.md

 ## 🚀 About Me

-I'm self-taught and interested in everything related to Video, Audio, Design and Web Programming.
-I am a Web Developer and i am open to new challenges.
-For any questions send me a message and I will respond as soon as possible.
+I am self-taught and have a keen interest in everything related to video, audio, design, and web programming.
+Currently, I work in video editing and motion graphics and i am actively seeking my first job as a programmer.
+I am always open to new challenges.
+If you have any questions or opportunities, please feel free to send me a message, and I will respond as soon as possible.

 ## Proyects